Taxonomy, Description, Life Cycle, and Location

-When and where was the olive fly first detected in North America?
 The olive fruit fly poses a serious threat for all olive growers.
 A native of eastern Africa, there are records of infestations in fruit going back to the third century BC.
 It is considered the most damaging pest of olives in southern Europe, North Africa, the Middle East, and now, in California.
 The olive fruit fly was first detected in North America infesting olive fruits on landscape trees in Los Angeles County in November 1998.
 It can now be found throughout the state.
 It commonly infests ornamental olive trees in urban and landscape locations that are not actively managed.
 These non-commercial olive trees may serve as an important source of invasion for commercial groves.

-Following is some basic information about the olive fly and possible control measures.
+The following is some basic information about the olive fly and possible control measures.
 For more in-depth information, we recommend the book and articles by Paul Vossen, as well as the book by G. Steven Sibbett and Louise Ferguson, listed in our Sources below.
 There is a lot of research being done on the olive fly; we stay current with the latest findings as much as possible, but make sure to contact your local farm adviser for the most up-to-date information.
 The UC Integrated Pest Management information on the olive fly listed in our Sources below is also a useful resource.

 TAXONOMY, DESCRIPTION, LIFE CYCLE, AND LOCATION